Home

 (1848- ? )

-Electa Ann 'Licty' (Minard) Walker was born in March 1848 in Goshen Twp., Tuscarawas County, OH, the daughter of Solomon and Rebecca (Metzler) Minard.
+Electa Ann "Licty" (Minard) Walker was born in March 1848 in Goshen Township, Tuscarawas County, OH, the daughter of Solomon and Rebecca (Metzler) Minard.
 She and her husband were pioneers of Iowa.

 As a young girl, Licty moved with her parents and siblings to Knox County, OH.

 Crawford was a farm laborer.
-Within two years of marriage, the Walkers migrated to Iowa, where they resided in Green Twp., Iowa County.
-There, their daughter Mamie Rice was born.
+Within one year of marriage, the Walkers migrated to Iowa, where they resided near Millersburg, Green Township, Iowa County as shown on the U.S. census of 1870.
+There, their daughter Mamie Rice was born in August 1869.
 Later, their daughter Angela Oliver was born in 1877.

-At some point, Licty sent a photographic portrait of Mamie and Angie, posed with Mamie's young daughter, to her brother Albert, who was residing in Iowa.
-The photograph is seen at left, and today is in the collection of Albert's descendants.
+At some point, Electa sent a photographic portrait of Mamie and Angie, posed with Mamie's young daughter, to her brother Albert, who was residing in Iowa.
+The photograph is seen here and today is in the collection of one of Albert's descendants.

-In 1900, when the federal census was taken, Electa was listed as widowed, and residing in Kirksville, Benton Twp., Adair County, IA.
-In her household was daughter Angie, who was a nurse.
-The census showed that Angie and her husband had resided in Missouri circa 1893, when their daughter 'Olley' Oliver was born.
+In 1900, when the federal census again was taken, Electa was listed as widowed, and residing in Kirksville, Adair County, MO.
+Heading the household was her widowed, 23-year-old daughter Angie Oliver, who was a nurse.
+Their home was on McPherson Street.
+Also living under their roof that year was 16-year-old boarder Minnie Porter.

-By 1920, Electa and Angie had moved to Missouri, where they were living in Linn County.
-At the time, Angie was working as a laborer in a shoe factory.
+By 1920, Electa and Angie were living together on Smith Street in Brookfield, Linn County, MO.
+At the time, Angie (shown as a widow) was employed as a laborer in a shoe factory.

-At some point, Angie resided in Chillicothe, Livingston County, MO.
+At some point, Angie also is believed to have resided in Chillicothe, Livingston County, MO.